sourcegraph/handbook/content/marketing/messaging.md

 ## What problems does Sourcegraph solve?

 The way the world creates code has shifted.
 We’ve entered the era of Big Code.

 Big Code is all about how code is growing in:

 * Volume – exponential increases in the amount of code
 * Variety – more complexity in the languages, tools, and processes for delivering software
 * Velocity – accelerated delivery cycles that mean code is changing faster and being shipped virtually every minute
 * Value – the reimagination of business models and practices through high-quality software

 This digital transformation led to countless innovations that improve the lives of people all over the world.
 But it’s been hard on developers.

 With increased complexity, developers still need to efficiently write and make changes to their enterprise’s code, while meeting tight deadlines and stringent quality and security requirements.

 Sub-optimal developer productivity in the era of Big Code is a losing proposition for any company.
 Development delays mean late releases, poor quality, frustrated teams, unhappy customers, and uncompetitive products.

 Google and Facebook were among the first to begin addressing this problem, investing hundreds of millions of dollars in their customized, proprietary code search infrastructure for internal use.

 But what about everybody else?

 The answer is universal code search.
 Companies like Uber, Lyft, Yelp, Qualtrics, and others adopted search technology as the right solution to enhance developer productivity in the era of Big Code.

 ## Sourcegraph value proposition

 How does Sourcegraph help solve these problems?

 With rapidly growing codebases, proliferating number of repositories, multiple languages and file formats, and a wide variety of developer tools, Sourcegraph universal code search empowers developers to quickly explore and better understand all code faster.
-Code navigation and code exploration improves developer productivity, contextual code intelligence enables better code reviews and onboarding for new hires, and code change campaigns automate large-scale changes.
+Code navigation and code exploration improves developer productivity, contextual code intelligence enables better code reviews and onboarding for new hires, and batch changes automate large-scale changes.
 Sourcegraph universal code search lets developers focus on solving problems, not struggle to find code, while managing rapidly changing and complex codebases.

 ### Short single sentence